CSAllenISDClassroom/scheduling-app-model-runtimeterror/Functionality.md

 # Print schedule (browser print dialog)
 ## Functionality
+This will provide an option for the user to open the print dialog within the browser.
+The print dialog will give the option to print the users completed schedule in condensed form, while also having other preferred printing options available.
 ## Design
+To create this feature, we will need to make a button of some sort that will invoke a function that will call the browser print dialog.
+The function will essentially do the same as CTRL+P.
 ## QA
+To test this feature, we will need to log on and create a full, complete schedule.
+Once completed, we will need to press the Print Schedule button.
+If the browser print dialog pops up, then our function works.
+If the dialog does not pop up, our function does not work.

 # Save schedule as PDF or PNG
 ## Functionality